-How to Address a U.S. Ambassador by U.S. Citizen
+How to Address an Ambassador

 Below are the forms for a U.S. citizen to address a U.S. ambassador wherever the ambassador serves.
 How to Address a U.S. Ambassador